 For the purposes of this document, the species status within its current range is considered the environmental baseline.

-A decision flow chart (Appendix 6) is provided to clarify when and how this Opinion will apply with the above referenced Action Area and in those habitats where occupancy of the GUSG has been documented.
-Refer to Figure 1 for a map of the Action Area.
+A decision flow chart (Appendix 6) is provided to clarify when and how this Opinion will apply with the above referenced Action Area.